 Another way to reduce the cost of your visit to the Colosseum is to purchase the Roma Pass.
-If you plan to visit several of the city's museums and monuments, you may want to purchase this tourist card, which gives you access to them at a "flat rate" price.
+If you plan to visit several museums and monuments in the city, you may want to buy this tourist card, which gives you access to them at a "flat rate" price.

 If you want to read more details, you can check out my article on how it works and everything you need to know about the Roma Pass.

 Save money with your combined ticket to the Colosseum and the Vatican

 Italians are into everything, and being the Vatican and the Colosseum the two most visited monuments in the city, there is the possibility to buy a combined ticket for the Vatican and the Colosseum with which you will make both visits in one day and you will be accompanied at all times by an expert guide.

 The best thing about this option is that you will save not only money but also time, as you can skip the lines at both the Colosseum and the Vatican.
 Highly recommended!

 So what can I see for free in the Colosseum area?

 If you are on a really tight budget and want to keep your spending to a minimum when visiting the city, you can always go to the area to get the best images of the Colosseum and the Roman Forum in your mind.
 One option is to buy the single ticket to the Colosseum (about 17 €) and just see the rest outside.
 Take note of the following places that will be essential to visit the Colosseum and its surroundings for free:

 The best views of the outside of the Colosseum

 Going around the huge perimeter of the Colosseum will help you get an idea of its magnificent dimensions and the enormous capacity of its stands.
 It will also allow you to see it from different angles (some parts are better preserved than others and turning it around will surprise you).